 ✓ Research misconduct is defined as fabrication, falsification, or plagiarism (FFP) in proposing, performing, or reviewing research, or in reporting research results.
 Fabrication is making up data or results and recording or reporting them.
 Falsification is manipulating research data, materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.
 Plagiarism is the appropriation of another person's ideas, processes, results, or words without giving appropriate credit.
 Research misconduct does not include honest error or differences of opinion.
 The research record is the record of data or results, that embody the facts resulting from scientific inquiry; including but not limited to emails, research proposals, laboratory records, progress reports, abstracts, theses, presentations, internal reports, and journal articles.
-A6,47 Research records generated by NIH researchers are owned by NIH, may not be removed from the laboratory, and must be retained as an official NIH record.
+According to the laboratory, and must be retained as an official NIH record.

-Text recycling is the reuse of material in a new document, without quotations, and where at least one author of the new document is also an author of the prior document.
+Text recycling48 is the reuse of material in a new document, without quotations, and where at least one author of the new document is also an author of the prior document.
 Although this practice used to be referred to as self-plagiarism, text recycling is not plagiarism or self-plagiarism.
 Recent publications show that text recycling may be done ethically and appropriately, as long as there is full disclosure, and the authors are careful to not recycle text in ways that might mislead the reader.

 √ The NIH takes all allegations of research misconduct seriously.
-All NIH personnel are expected to https://textrecycling.org/what-is-text-recycling/ report observed, apparent, or suspected research misconduct to the NIH Agency Intramural Research Integrity Officer (AIRIO).
-He procedures followed at the NIH are designed to permit allegations of research misconduct to be processed promptly, confidentially, and fairly.
+All NIH personnel are expected to

+46 NIH Intramural Research Program Policies and Procedures for Research Misconduct Proceedings.
+Retrieved from https://oir.nih.gov/sites/default/files/uploads/sourcebook/documents/ethical_conduct/policy-nih_irp_research_misconduct_proceedings.pdf report observed, apparent, or suspected research misconduct to the NIH Agency Intramural Research Integrity Officer (AIRIO).
+The procedures followed at the NIH are designed to permit allegations of research misconduct to be processed promptly, confidentially, and fairly.
 This helps minimize any harm to the public that could result if misconduct is found, and it prevents damage to the career of those who are incorrectly implicated.
 Allegations of misconduct are handled through three stages: an initial Assessment made by the AIRIO that the matter warrants an Inquiry; an Inquiry during which a panel of scientists determine if there is substantive, credible evidence of FFP to warrant further examination; and an Investigation during which a panel of scientists makes a recommendation to the Deciding Official that the institution make a finding of research misconduct.
 The procedures to resolve an allegation of research misconduct may include the following: interviewing the person making the allegation (i.e., the Complainant), the subject of the allegation (i.e., the Respondent) and possibly other key staff from the lab; identifying and taking possession of NIH research records and closely examining them; conferring with subject matter experts including "forensic" data analysts; deliberation of the committee (Inquiry or Investigation); and writing a final report(s).
 The entire process may take several months to complete.